 Though guiding with SALTICAM is possible, it has several features rendering it not that useful for many applications (see Sec.
 6.9).
-Overall, we suggest limiting SALTICAM exposure times to approximately 120 seconds with open-loop tracking, or single filter observations utilising a bright guide star (usually chosen by the SA; PIs can indicate preferred choices on charts though they may not always be accessible).
+Overall, we suggest limiting SALTICAM exposure times to approximately 120 seconds with open-loop tracking.
+For longer exposures we strongly suggest using RSS.
+If SALTICAM filters are needed for RSS imaging please contact the SALT Helpdesk well beforehand to check the feasibility of this and to ensure that there is enough time to transfer them to RSS.
+Frame Transfer and Slotmode imaging are no longer offered using SALTICAM, but these modes are offered with RSS.